ralren/ReinEvent-Map/README.md

 ### How it Works:
 	- From ArcMap every event location (from the list of possible event locations to book for events) has been given a point by hand
-	- From CartoDB the code gets the list of buildings
+	- From CartoDB the code gets the list of buildings at Smith College
 	- From the Events Calendar the code gets the XML code from the events page and parses through it.
 There are five catagories of events that it pulls information from: Featured, Student Interest,